 lawyers, and dentists.
 Their endeavours stabilized those early communities and helped to keep British Columbia from American hands.
 Other Blacks are still arriving today from the USA, the Carribean and Africa.

-All these individuals are aspiring for the same goals as those early pioneers.
+All these individuals are aspiring for the same goals as those pioneers.